Skip to main content

 Building Regulations may be required for carrying out works to make your historic home more energy efficient.

-To find out whether building regulations are required for your work, please visit the 3C Building Control website for further information, or email 3C Building Control to talk through your scheme.
+To find out if building regulations apply to your work, please visit the 3C Building Control website for further information, or email 3C Building Control to talk through your scheme.
 The first hour of advice is free.
 Please provide as much detail as possible and your enquiry will be forwarded to a surveyor in the first instance.

 Resources